-Through December 31, 2021, we have received an aggregate of approximately \$37.3 million in grants from the Israeli Innovation Authority, or the IIA, including from the Bereshit Consortium sponsored by the IIA, of which \$34.7 million is royalty-bearing grants, and \$2.6 million is non-royalty-bearing grants, and all of which was awarded for research and development funding.
-Pursuant to the terms of the royalty-bearing grants, we are obligated to pay the IIA royalties at the rate of between 3% to 3.5% on all our revenue, up to a limit of 100% of the amounts of the U.S. dollar-linked grants received, plus annual interest calculated at a rate based on the 12-month LIBOR.
+Through December 31, 2022, we have received an aggregate of approximately \$36.8 million in grants from the Israeli Innovation Authority, or the IIA, including from the Bereshit Consortium sponsored by the IIA, of which \$34.2 million is royalty-bearing grants, and approximately \$2.6 million is non-royalty-bearing grants, and all of which was awarded for research and development funding.
+Pursuant to the terms of the royalty-bearing grants, we are obligated to pay the IIA royalties at the rate of between 3.0% to 3.5% on future sales of the developed product, up to a limit of 100% of the amounts of the U.S. dollar-linked grants received, plus annual interest calculated at a rate based on the 12-month LIBOR, which was 0.1% in 2021 and 4.0% in 2022.
 We have not paid any royalties to the IIA to date.
-The Bereshit Consortium program does not require payments of royalties to the IIA, but all other restrictions under the Innovation Law, such as local manufacturing obligations and knowhow transfer limitations, as further detailed hereunder, are applicable to the know how developed by us with the funding received in such consortium program.
+The Bereshit Consortium program does not require payments of royalties to the IIA, but all other restrictions under the Innovation Law, such as local manufacturing obligations and know-how transfer limitations, as further detailed hereunder, are applicable to the know how developed by us with the funding received in such consortium program.